soundata/soundata/tests/resources/mir_datasets/cante100/cante100_README.txt

 ===== INTRODUCTION ======
 The cante100 dataset contains 100 track taken from corpusCofla.
-Manual annotations include style family (10 different style families with 10 tracks each) and vocal sections. cante100 is a representative subsample of the full research corpus.
+Manual annotations include style family (10 different style families with 10 clips each) and vocal sections. cante100 is a representative subsample of the full research corpus.
 All manual and automatic annotations as well as meta-information are publicly available for download.
 The full audio files are available on request for research purposes only.

 ===== CONTACT ======